Humza-Waseem/DailyOpenCourt/README.md

 For issues or questions:
 - Check the [GitHub repository](https://github.com/AsadUllah-11/DailyOpenCourt-WithoutPush)
-- Review error messages in browser console and terminal
+- Review error messages in browser console (F12) and terminal
 - Ensure all dependencies are properly installed
+- Verify both backend and frontend servers are running

 ---